emergentworks/curriculum/product-development/README.md

 # Product Development

-*Code Cooperative students build technology solutions to the problems that affect them and their communities.*
+*Emergent Works students build technology solutions to the problems that affect them and their communities.*

 This document outlines a recommended approach to developing your class project, aka. your product.